DigitalBox98/SynoAppsDocs/README.md

 The aim of SynoAppsDocs is to provide documentation on applications using Syno ExtJS framework<br><br>

 This part includes :
-- A tar of the apps/modules docs : to document how apps are using the UI components and framework (in the docs folder)
+- A tar of the apps/modules docs : to document how apps are using the framework components (in the docs folder)

 This repo doesn't include :
 - The SPK package for SynoAppsDocs.
 For that refer to the SynoAppsDocs source in the useful links section available in the [Synology DSM info](https://github.com/DigitalBox98/SynoAppsDocs/wiki/Synology-DSM-info) page